Nguenda/DataDecider/README.md

 ## Collaboration
 Describe how you collaborated on the project, including how you communicated, divided tasks, and resolved conflicts.

-## Data Collection
-Explain how you collected the data for the project, including the sources and time period.

-## Data Preparation
-Describe the steps taken to clean, preprocess, and transform the data for analysis.

-## Assumptions
-List any assumptions made during the project, such as the level of aggregation, instantaneous pickups and drop-offs, and station-specific considerations.

 ## Exploratory Analysis
 Highlight key insights gained from the exploratory analysis, such as docking setup, weather impact, and station-specific patterns.